rapid7/insightconnect-plugins/cylance_protect/help.md

 # Requirements

-* CylancePROTECT configured with an Integration Application
+* CylancePROTECT configured with an Custom Application

 # Documentation

 ## Setup

+You must create a Custom Application by the following procedure from the CylancePROTECT console.

+1. Go to the Integrations tab on the Settings page
+2. Click "Add Application"
+3. Provide a name for the integration and choose the permissions related to the actions you want to use
+4. Copy and paste the Application ID, Application Secret, and Tenant ID (from the Integrations tab) into the connection

 The connection configuration accepts the following parameters: